Meenakshi1108/disease-prediction-from-symptoms/README.md

 python app.py
 ```

-Please note: This project is only for educational purposes.
+Please Note: This project is only for educational purposes.